meilisearch/specifications/text/0032-distinct-attribute.md

 }
 ```

-> It can be used in combination with `groupLimit` to define the topmost relevant documents before discarding the others for each group.
+> It can be used in combination with `groupLimit` to define the topmost relevant documents before discarding the others in each group.